 Each of the divisions will be standalone, single test administrations.
 The new Test Specification approved by the NCARB Board of Directors is available here.

-The next version of the exam is expected to take advantage of new tools and technology in the testing industry.
-The division structure for ARE 5.0 incorporates graphics throughout the exam through new item performance item types like hot spots (candidates are presented a question asking them to identify the correct location, or “hot spot,” on a response image) instead of through the current graphic vignettes.
+ARE 5.0 is expected to take advantage of new tools and technology in the testing industry.
+The division structure for ARE 5.0 incorporates graphics throughout the exam through new performance item types like hot spots (candidates are presented a question asking them to identify the correct location, or “hot spot,” on a response image) instead of through the current graphic vignettes.
 These new item types allow for testing at higher levels of cognition through analytical, synthetic, and evaluative exercises—which will be more like what an architect does as part of regular practice.

 In addition to the new performance item types under consideration, case studies are also anticipated to be implemented.
 These will consist of a scenario with a related set of resource documents (e.g., drawings, specifications, code resources).
 Case studies require candidates to assess multiple pieces of information and make evaluative judgments, a better reflection of the practice of architecture, as often no one decision is made in isolation of other factors.